brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Data frame**

-- **Data frame**: Rectangular data (like a spreadsheet) is the basic data structure for statistical and machine learning models.
+  Rectangular data (like a spreadsheet) is the basic data structure for statistical and machine learning models.

+- **Feature**

-- **Feature**: A column within a table is commonly regerred to as a feature.
+  A column within a table is commonly regerred to as a feature.
 (Synonyms: attribute, input, predictor, variable)

+- **Outcome**

-- **Outcome**: Many data science projects involve predicting an outcome - often a yes/no outcome.
+  Many data science projects involve predicting an outcome - often a yes/no outcome.
 The _features_ are sometimes used to predict the _outcome_ in an experiment or a study.
 (Synonyms: dependent variable, response, target, output)

+- **Records**

-- **Records**: A row within a table is commonly referred to as a record.
+  A row within a table is commonly referred to as a record.
 (Synonyms: case, example, instance obersvation pattern, sample)

 ### Key Ideas